The psychological support services in English available to students

 Public centres that are open to all residents of a geographical area (and therefore including students who live in that area).
 They offer psychological and psychiatric consultations free of charge and can often accommodate people in emergency situations.

 Youth Listening Reception Centres; Teenagers' Centre; Youth Health Centres

-Local, user-friendly structures that offer free psychological support and mental health information resources to all young people up to the age of 25.
+Local and friendly centres that offer free psychological support and mental health information resources for young people, usually up to the age of 25.

 Census of structures by academy